JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 ## Requirements
--   Java Runtime Environment (JRE) 8 or newer: **Java 11 or 17 (OpenJDK) is recommended** (security fixes + Long Term Support)
+-   Java Runtime Environment (JRE) 8 or newer: **Java 11 or 17 or 21 (OpenJDK LTS release) is recommended** (security fixes + Long Term Support)
 -   any PDF reader to display and print any exported plot
 -   An Internet connection to resolve star identifiers using the CDS [Simbad](http://simbad.u-strasbg.fr/simbad/sim-fid) service and get past observation logs

 > [!NOTE]
-> - Java 6 or 7 is no more supported by JMMC applications, but **Java 8 or newer is recommended**.
+> - Java 6 or 7 is no more supported by JMMC applications, so **Java 8 or newer is recommended**.
-> - Java 11+ is already supported but only OpenJDK + IcedTeaWeb do provide both Java & Java Web Start support.
+> - Java 21 is supported but only (OpenJDK 17 + IcedTeaWeb 1.8) do provide the Java Web Start support.

 OpenJDK binary packages are available through several providers:
 -   Eclipse Adoptium OpenJDK builds: <https://adoptium.net/>